TheSharks/JagTag-JS/README.md

 JagTagParser('{argslen} arguments were passed to this tag', { tagArgs: [ 'item1', 'item2', 'item3' ] })
 // Returns '3 arguments were passed to this tag'
 ```

-For more examples and help, check the [documentation](https://thesharks.github.io/JagTag-JS).

 ## Contributing